- As Easy As 1-2-3!

 On my shovel here you can see that a banana peel quickly turns into something you can barely recognize, while the paper shreds from a fancy gift basket retain their appearance longer–and those light-green shoots are carrot tops that continued to grow after being cut off and discarded.

 Getting started with my composting method will cost you only about $30 now and another, optional $15 several months later.
 You can buy all the supplies at any discount store with a garden department.
-Alternatively, check out how my brother started his composting setup for free by making use of an old fence he didn’t want!

 My parents’ system also costs nothing: They simply pile the compost on the ground in a certain area, adding stuff at one side and taking finished compost from the other side, periodically stirring it and moving it over with a pitchfork.